bee-queue/arena/README.md

 - `basePath` - specify custom path to mount server on (default: '/')
 - `disableListen` - don't let the server listen (useful when mounting Arena as a sub-app of another Express app) (default: false)
 - `useCdn` - set false to use the bundled js and css files (default: true)
+- `customCssPath` - an URL to an external stylesheet (default: null)

 ##### Example config (for bull)